Thomas Morstead: New Orleans Saints

-Morstead was drafted in the fifth round of the 2009 NFL Draft with the 164th overall selection by the New Orleans Saints.
+Morstead was selected in the fifth round of the 2009 NFL draft with the 164th overall selection by the New Orleans Saints.
 He was the second punter chosen in 2009, after Kevin Huber (by the Cincinnati Bengals).

 Morstead beat out Glenn Pakulak for the Saints' punting job in 2009.
-He played a critical role in the Saints' victory over the Indianapolis Colts in Super Bowl XLIV.
-Morstead executed an onside kick during the second half kickoff.
+As a rookie, he recorded 58 punts for a 43.59 average.
+Morstead played a role in the Saints' victory over the Indianapolis Colts in Super Bowl XLIV by executing an onside kick during the second half kickoff.
 The Saints recovered the ball and were able to convert that possession into a touchdown and a 13–10 lead.
-The Saints would eventually win the game 31–17.
-After the game, Morstead stated that while he was excited about executing the play, he was also terrified knowing that if the play was not executed perfectly, the Colts would have likely recovered the ball with a shot of extending their 10–6 lead.
-He currently holds the record for most kickoff touchbacks in one game (9 in a 62–7 defeat of the Indianapolis Colts on October 23, 2011) and the record for the most touchbacks in a single season (68 in 2011).
+The Saints eventually won the game 31–17.
+He was the last active player from the Saints Super Bowl XLIV roster.
+After the game, Morstead stated that while he was excited about executing the play, Morstead was also terrified knowing that if the play was not executed perfectly, the Colts would have likely recovered the ball with a shot of extending their 10–6 lead.

+In the 2010 season, Morstead had 57 punts for 2,618 yards and a 45.93 average.

+Morstead currently holds the record for most kickoff touchbacks in one game with nine, which he set in a 62–7 victory over the Colts on October 23, 2011.
+He also holds the record for the most touchbacks in a single season, with 68 in 2011.
+Morstead finished the 2011 season with 46 punts for 2,224 yards and a 48.35 average.

 In July 2012, the Saints signed Morstead to a six-year extension stated to be worth $21.9 million, making him the second highest paid punter in the league (after Shane Lechler of the Oakland Raiders).
 He went on to have an outstanding season, leading the league (with a record-setting pace through 15 games) in net punting yardage, and was elected to the Pro Bowl.
+He had 74 punts for 3,707 yards and a 50.09 average in the 2012 season.

+In the 2013 season, Morstead finished with 61 punts for 2,859 yards and a 46.87 average.

-Before the 2014 season, Morstead was selected as the Saints' special teams captain, and he retained the title in 2015.
+Before the 2014 season, Morstead was selected as the Saints' special teams captain.
+He finished the 2014 season with 58 punts for 2,690 yards and a 46.38 average.